 If you have been granted permission to live in the United States as an asylee, you may take the next step and apply for a green card (lawful permanent residence) one year later.
 That puts you on the path to U.S. citizenship.
-You are not required to apply immediately after the year is up—there is no time limit—but there are good reasons to apply as soon as you are able.
+You are not required to apply immediately after the year is up—there is no time limit—but there are good reasons to get your application in as soon as you are able.

 The main reason is that the source or danger of persecution sometimes disappears after an asylee has already been granted status but before he or she has obtained U.S. citizenship.
+Even if you still feel unsafe returning to your country, the supposed end of a civil war or something similar can lead the U.S. government to think differently.
 The question then becomes whether the person will be allowed to continue living in the U.S. under these changed circumstances.

 If you received asylum in the United States, the law requires that you continue to meet the legal definition of a refugee in order to keep your status.
 That's why you are at risk of losing your status on the basis of changed circumstances, including changed country conditions.

 What if, for instance, the government that persecuted you is overthrown, the guerrillas and the army sign a peace accord, or the law under which you are persecuted is taken off the books?
 The U.S. government could decide that it's now safe for you to return, and take steps to cancel your asylee status.

 Even in such a case, the U.S. government will not rely solely on changed country conditions in deciding whether to terminate your status.
 You might still keep your asylee status if, for example, the persecution for which you were granted asylum was especially severe.